 Good communication between you and your guide is key.

 Let’s face it.
 Guides aren’t minded readers.
-Without good communication, you can waste half of your day because you two are not on the same page.
-Think of it more like a team effort and the sooner you two can figure out your communication to get onto a fish, the more success you will likely have.
+You can waste half of your day without good communication because you two are not on the same page.
+Think of it more like a team effort, and the sooner you can figure out your communication to get onto a fish, the more success you will likely have.
 Setting that foundation early on, you will find that your day will be much more successful.

 Typically you won’t be fishing water that is deeper than one to three feet deep.
 Having some variety in your fly colors will be helpful.
-Key is the movement of the tail.
 With most flies used for redfish, the design is kept simple.
-All you want is a long rabbit fur tail about 4-5in long because the fish like that pulsing behavior of the fly.
+Click here to view our favorite redfish fly patterns.

-Besides the action of your fly in the water, the color of your fly will be a big determinant for your success.
+Besides the action of your fly in the water, the color of your fly might be a big determinant for your success.
 Different weather conditions, be that a light day or a dark day translates to a light fly or a dark fly pattern used.
-Blacks and purples are popular down there and even orange colors.
-Topwater is a popular method to land a redfish and using crease flies and gurglers works well.
+Blacks and purples are popular down there, and even orange colors.
+Topwater is a popular method to land a redfish, and using crease flies and gurglers works well.

-Lastly, don’t forget to strip set you fly.
+Lastly, don’t forget to strip set your fly.

-Overall, you’ll find that the whole ecosystem down south is really cool experience to take in.
-Not only are there redfish available but you will also have opportunities to get into a black drum, sheepshead, gar, and jacks which are a lot of fun to catch too.
-Where else can you fish and see alligators everywhere?
-With the addition of the Cajun food and culture famously found throughout the New Orleans area, it can all make for a special culture experience to accompany your saltwater fishing experience.
-It’s a trip not to be missed!
+Overall, you’ll find that redfish live in beautiful ecosystems.
+There are redfish available, but you may have the opportunity, depending on where you travel, to get into a black drum, sheepshead, gar, and jacks, which are a lot of fun to catch.
+But with the addition of the Cajun food and culture famously found throughout the New Orleans area, it can all make for a special cultural experience to accompany your saltwater fishing trip to Louisiana.